The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 2- Time Management

-These skills will help you learn to balance time, prioritize important tasks, and finish your work ahead of the deadlines.
-When you've got too many balls in the air, calendars, reminders, or even time-blocking can log project deadline boundaries.
+These skills will help you learn to balance time, focus on important tasks, and finish your work ahead of the deadlines.
+When you’ve got too many balls in the air, calendars, reminders, or even time-blocking can log project deadline boundaries.

 3- Cognitive Flexibility

-Cognitive flexibility is the ability to adjust and solve problems quickly in response to a new experience.
-That's why psychological yoga — like your body bends and stretches- gets used to some things happening in life.
+Cognitive flexibility is the ability to adjust and solve problems quickly answering a new experience.
+That’s why psychological yoga — like your body bends and stretches- gets used to some things happening in life.

 4- Inhibitory Control

-This is preventing yourself from wanting to do something — not hopping on social media when you should be working or refraining from blowing up at someone in an angry second.
+This is preventing yourself from wanting to do something — not hopping on social media when you needs to be working or refraining from blowing up at someone in an angry second.

 5- Planning

-Planning is simply taking your goal and formulating a plan from that goal.
+Planning is simply taking your aim and formulating a plan from that aim.
 This skill is useful when hosting anything, from a birthday party to a planned project.

 6- Organization